shindigira/BarHawk/README.md

 the `master` branch of your repository, as that will invalidate everyone elses clones and checkouts of the repository.

-Though it advocates for a slightly different version of the rebase workflow, the article, [A romance of a single dimension: linear git history in practice](http://www.thumbtack.com/engineering/linear-git-history/) does an excelent job of justifying the practice.
-I strongly recomend reading it, even if you choose a different option.
+Though it advocates for a slightly different version of the rebase workflow, the article, [A romance of a single dimension: linear git history in practice](http://www.thumbtack.com/engineering/linear-git-history/) does an excellent job of justifying the practice.
+I strongly recommend reading it, even if you choose a different option.

 ##### `CONTRIBUTING.md` Workflow Diagram